Rachel Sennott on her bisexual Jewish comedy Shiva Baby

 The NY actor-comedian has dominated Twitter for years.
-Now, in the chaotic bisexual Jewish comedy ‘Shiva Baby’, she finally gets her star moment.
+Now she finally gets her star moment.

 Photography Jheyda McGarrell